 Woodwind and brass lessons are taught on an individual or small group basis throughout KS2.

-The children usually perform at Christmas and in the Summer term and have also taken part in Rotherham Music's One Voice concerts.
+The children usually perform at Christmas and in the summer term have also taken part in Rotherham Music's Young Voices concert.
+We have a choir after-school club.

 Performing is very important and opportunites are provided for children to perform individually, in small groups or whole classes.
 Concerts, talent showcases and assemblies are organised throughout the year.